 - Now, switch to your other eye and do the same thing.

 - Once you feel confident with those exercises, try to repeat the activity using both eyes.

 For an extra challenge, you can add a cognitive element to this exercise.
 Have someone say a word that you must find the opposite word to (e.g. day/night; black/white; tall/short, etc.) while keeping your eyes focused on the loop at all times.

 4. Saccade Exercises

-Saccades refer to abnormally fast and jumpy eye movements.
-This vision exercise was designed to help reduce unwanted saccadic eye movements after a concussion.
-They can make reading and focusing almost impossible.
+Saccades refer to the fast and jumpy eye movements required to move eyes from one fixation point to another quickly and accurately.
+This vision exercise was designed to improve the precision and speed of saccadic eye movements after a concussion.
+These precise movements are necessary for reading and focusing.